A Witch's Life in Mongol: Characters

+The first wife of Ögedei and the empress.
+Boraqchin was once a second wife to Genghis Khan, Ögedei ended up inheriting her as a wife.
+In 1232, after being informed by Sitara about Sorghaghtani desire to make herself and Tolui the rulers (which informing her is part of Sitara and Töregene's revenge on the Mongol Empire), Boraqchin talks to Töregene and comes with a plan in to poison Ögedei and make Tolui drink the tainted water from Ögedei, in order to get rid of Tolui.
+Boraqchin gives Sitara the book back from Sorghaghtani after learning it from Töregene and thanking her for the problem with the House of Tolui, Boraqchin tells Sitara to work for her from now on.

 Production

 Tomato Soup originally had Töregene Khatun as the protagonist, though she felt that Fatima would be better to represent the size of the Mongol Empire.
 She also felt Fatima would be more interesting to write.
 Regarding the illustrations, Tomato Soup felt that medieval manuscripts tend to have "unrealistic" styles, so she tried to imitate that style.

 Media

 Manga

-Written and illustrated by Tomato Soup, the series began serialization on Akita Shoten's Souffle website on September 25, 2021.
-The series began parallel serialization in the Mystery Bonita magazine on March 6, 2025.
-As of April 2025, the series' individual chapters have been collected in five tankōbon volumes.
-On March 24, 2025, the manga series moved to a bimonthly status until the summer of 2025 and entered into a hiatus due to Soup's maternity leave.
+Written and illustrated by Tomato Soup, A Witch's Life in Mongol began serialization on Akita Shoten's Souffle website on September 25, 2021, alongside a parallel serialization in the Mystery Bonita magazine on March 6, 2025, with individual chapters collected in six tankōbon volumes as of July 2026.
+On March 24, 2025, the series moved to a bimonthly status until Summer 2025, and entered into a hiatus due to Soup's maternity leave.

 At New York Comic Con 2024, Yen Press announced that they licensed the series for English publication.